SiriDB/siridb-prompt/README.md

 SiriDB Prompt provides a terminal client for communicating with [SiriDB](https://github.com/transceptor-technology/siridb-server).

 > Note: Since version 2.1.0 SiriDB Prompt is written in Go.
-For the 2.0.x version in Python you should go to
+For the most recent version in Python you should go to
 > this [release tag](https://github.com/transceptor-technology/siridb-prompt/tree/2.0.6).

 ---------------------------------------